Econ Market Research

 Dynamic Insights

 The demand for home-cooked meals is increasing as people are becoming more health-conscious and cost-conscious.
-Online cooking classes are very convenient and accessible, allowing people to learn at their own pace, making it an attractive alternative to traditional cooking schools.
+Online cooking classes are very convenient and accessible, allowing people to lea at their own pace, making it an attractive alte ative to traditional cooking schools.
 The rise of social media has also fuelled interest in food culture, as people want to recreate recipes and cooking styles from popular influencers, celebrity chefs, and food bloggers.

 Drivers Insights